-5.2 Argumentation
+4.2.
+Argumentation

 A traditional way of resolving conflicts is to consider the arguments in favour and against a decision and choose those that are more convincing.
-The area of argumentation studies this process and gives tools, mostly based on logical approaches, to automate this decision process (see for example the work detailed in [3] and [25]).
+The area of argumentation studies this process and gives tools, mostly based on logical approaches, to automate this decision process (see for example the work detailed in [3] and [18]).
 In these works the decision is made considering that arguments are proofs in a logical formalism and that the proofs attack one another by deducing opposite literals or rebut one another by deducing the opposite of a literal used to support a proof.

 In our case we need to have a notion of argument that bases the attack not only on some logical relationships between the proofs used to support two opposite literals, but also the fact that some of the proofs are based on the application of norms.
-Therefore, beyond the logical attack we'll have to consider the strength of the argument in how supported it is by the norms of the particular institution.
+Therefore, beyond the logical attack one has to consider the strength of the argument in how supported it is by the norms of the institution.
 In that sense, we suggest to include in the proof the set of norms applied to generate a commitment and use a measure over them when the content of the commitment challenges a pre-existing intention, belief or desire.
 This measure can be based on specific reasoning with respect to the willingness that the agent has to respect a given norm, or the degree of adoption of the norm by the agent.

-5.3 Decision Theory and Graded Mental Attitudes
+4.3.
+Decision Theory and Graded Mental Attitudes

 Decision theory on the other hand is based on utilities.
-It decrees that decisions have to be made based on the most valuable outcome.
 When faced with two conflicting intentions, one dictated by a norm and the opposite dictated by the agent's desires, it may decide to violate the norm, if this violation and the fulfilment of its desire are more satisfying then conforming to the norm.
 In order to decide what is more satisfying, we propose to use graded mental attitudes similar to the work done by Casali et al. [4].